sympy/sympy/doc/src/documentation-style-guide.rst

 1. Single-Sentence Summary
 --------------------------

-This section is **required** for every docstring and checks will not pass if it is not included.
+This section is **required** for every docstring.
+A docstring will not pass review if it is not included.
 No heading is necessary for this section.

 This section consists of a one-line sentence ending in a period that describes the function, class, or method's effect.